Article Table Of Contents

 So we researched the internet for a database that contains all that information.

 How we crunched the numbers for the Garden State

 We threw a lot of criteria at this one in order to get the best, most complete results possible.
-Using the 2011-2015 American Community Survey Census data produced for the state of New Jersey, we looked at every single city in the state.
+Using the 2014-2018 American Community Survey Census data produced for the state of new jersey, we looked at every single city in the state.
 We paid particular attention to:

 - Population density

 - % of population that's male vs. female (closer to a 50-50 ratio is better)